 Note: Avoid polished and honed materials such as marble and granite, as these can scratch beneath pet nails.
 Instead, opt for natural clefted products, such as slate and limestone, which have a rougher texture.
-Choose multi-colored stone to help hide dirt, hair, and debris.
+Choose a multi-colored stone to help hide dirt, hair, and debris.

 Luxury vinyl flooring (LVF) is an improved form of resilient vinyl that comes in plank form and is assembled with "click-lock" systems.
-It is thicker and more durable than standard vinyl sheet or viny tile flooring, and has an improved wear layer that is much more resistant to scratching.
+It is thicker and more durable than a standard vinyl sheet or vinyl tile flooring and has an improved wear layer that is much more resistant to scratching.
 It is a very good flooring material for homes with pets.
 Modern luxury vinyl comes in many, many different designs and is often hard to distinguish from stone, natural wood, or ceramic flooring.
 This is a very affordable flooring that also reduces the "click-click" sound of pet toenails on the floor.

 Natural cork is another relatively new type of flooring that can be a very good choice for pet owners.
 It is a good choice for homeowners who want the look of hardwood in a flooring material that is resistant to scratching and staining.
-It also resists the growth of bacterial and mold.
+It also resists the growth of bacteria and mold.